 Which is why it’s too bad that Penny-Punching Princess necessitates relic bribing instead of making it optional.
-There are several sections per floor that close temporarily for battles, and these spots are usually riddled with relics of all shapes and sizes.
-The result is a battle area that feels really crowded with no breathing room.
-Bribing relics becomes less of a strategic decision and more of a survival necessity.
+Several sections per floor close temporarily for battles and these spots are riddled with relics of all shapes and sizes.
+The result is a battle area that feels crowded with no breathing room.
+Bribing relics becomes less of a strategic decision and more of survival necessity.

 Note: NIS America provided a copy for review purposes.